thoshi64/bottle/README.md

 #What to Execute
 For both scripts, I included my access key, secret access key, and associate tag just in case.

--test.py -> will output a csv of "also bought" and "also viewed" products
+-test.py -> will output a csv of "also bought" and "also viewed" products -> ~30 min to complete
     -you will need to change in main() the path for the normal file before executing

--description.py -> will output a csv of the descriptions
+-description.py -> will output a csv of the descriptions -> ~3 min to complete
     -you will need to change in main() the path for the normal file before executing

 #Example Final Outputs